aplteam/Cider/README.md

 * Link 3.0.8 or better

 If Tatin packages are part of a project then Tatin is required as well.

-Cider is capable of collaborating with the [Git package](https://github.com/aplteam/APLGit2) but does not rely on it.

 ## Overview